-Assessing Volatility with the Standard Deviation Indicator
+Assessing Volatility With the Standard Deviation Indicator

-Reading time: 9 minutes
+Reading time: 11 minutes

 Standard deviation is a term derived from the statistical branch of mathematics and is a method used to describe the distribution of a set of data values.
 Standard deviation ascribes a value to how spread out the distribution of those values are from the mean value for the data set.
 The greater the standard deviation, the more widely spread the values in the data set are.
 The lower the standard deviation, the more narrowly spread the values are.

 Specifically in the world of financial markets, standard deviation is used as one of several ways of quantifying volatility, and, therefore, risk.
 Do bear in mind, when we discuss volatility, it is a term with multiple meanings.
 To read more about volatility in general, and the various different ways of defining it, make sure to read through the following related articles:

 Fund managers are very interested in volatility, and therefore standard variation, as a means of making a more like-for-like comparison of different funds, and their continuously compounded returns over a set period of time.

 When comparing managed funds, one of the most common measures is the Sharpe ratio.
 The Sharpe ratio takes the differential return for the investment (that is, the return of the investment minus a risk-free rate of return) and divides it by the standard deviation of the returns being measured.

 This form of standard deviation investing allows pensions funds to compare different mutual funds by adjusting for risk.
 Long-term investors also care about volatility because it is a useful guide to help guide expectations of how losses may swing against you over the lifetime of an investment.
 When it comes to Forex trading, how widely prices are ranging from the mean price over a time period is useful for a number of reasons.